-Mutual funds are one of the most highly utilized investment instruments by both professional and beginners.
+Mutual funds are one of the most highly utilised investment instruments by both professional and beginners.
 Investing in mutual funds is considered one of the safest investment strategies due to the level of diversification offered by it.
-The option of investing in mutual funds has been made even more accessible with the introduction of 3-in-1 accounts that provide the functions of demat, savings, and trading account.
-However, opening a demat account is also equally easy and hassle-free.
+The option of investing in mutual funds has been made even more accessible with the introduction of 3-in-1 accounts that provide the functions of Demat, savings, and trading account.
+However, opening a Demat account is also equally easy and hassle-free.

 What Is a Demat Account?

-Demat account in its simplest term is an account that is used to hold the securities in dematerialized form.
-The concept was first introduced in India in 1996 when the physical share certificates of the investors were converted into the electronic form to be stored in the demat account.
-The demat account holds shares, mutual funds, bonds, exchange-traded funds, and government securities.
+Demat account in its simplest term is an account that is used to hold the securities in dematerialised form.
+The concept was first introduced in India in 1996 when the physical share certificates of the investors were converted into the electronic form to be stored in the Demat account.
+The Demat account holds shares, mutual funds, bonds, exchange-traded funds, and government securities.

 Pros of Holding a Demat Account

 Demat account provides you with a central place for holding all your investments.
 NSDL and CSDL are two depositories in India that hold all the Demat accounts.
 The depository participants act as an intermediary that helps you access the central depositories.
 Banks, brokers, and institutions function as depository participants or commonly referred to as DP.
 The depository participants also offer facilities to convert your physical instruments into electronic credit in your DP account.